 The Spanish Research Centre - Forschungszentrum Spanien - El Centro de Estudios Hispánicos - is part of the Institute of Romance Studies at the University of Regensburg.
 The Centre promotes research and teaching on Spain and the Spanish-speaking world.
 By supporting events such as lecture series and film festivals, it also engages the broader public in discussing issues relating to Spain and Latin America.
 The Centre is a partner in the MA in Intercultural European Studies and the binational BA German-Spanish Studies.

-The Graduate School for East and Southeast European Studies is a joint programme by Ludwig-Maximilians-Universität (LMU) München and the Universität Regensburg (UR).
-From November 2012 to October 2019, the Graduate School has enjoyed funding from the German Research Association (DFG) as a part of the German Federal and State Excellence Initiative (as DFG-GSC 1046).
+The Graduate School for East and Southeast European Studies was a joint programme by Ludwig-Maximilians-Universität (LMU) München and the Universität Regensburg (UR).
+From November 2012 to October 2019, the Graduate School enjoyed funding from the German Research Association (DFG) as a part of the German Federal and State Excellence Initiative (as DFG-GSC 1046).
+It now runs as two parallel institutions drawing on the legacy of the DFG-funded project.

 Our primary goal is to create an academic environment for innovative research and for successfully completing outstanding doctoral projects in the research field of East and Southeast European Studies.
 The Graduate School pursues the concept of integrated area studies and, thus, collaborates with related disciplines as well as other area studies.
 We support the claim that East and Southeast Europe cannot be understood isolated but only in their interrelations with other world regions, enabling a differentiated and decentralised perspective on the processes around globalisation.